samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 }
 ```

-The first thing we do here is configure the router to enable `pushState`, which allows us to use proper URLs like `/search` instead of the usual `/#/search` type, which will be required later once we start receiving callbacks from Auth0.
+The first task is to configure the router to enable `pushState`, which allows us to use proper URLs like `/search` instead of the usual `/#/search` type, which will be required later once we start receiving callbacks from Auth0.

 The other thing this function does is to set up a single route that points to our Popular Movies page by default.
 We'll come back and modify this later once we start adding the rest of the pages in.